Internationally acclaimed pianist and conductor MARCO TEZZA was born in Vicenza/Italy in 1964.

-To these important prizes he adds a rich concert activity in prestigious concert-halls in Europe, North and South America, Africa and the Middle-East: La Fenice Theatre of Venezia , Auditorium RAI in Turin, Milan, Rome, Palermo, Cagliari, Tonhalle in Zurich, Geneva, Lugano, Salle Cortot in Paris, Bruxelles, Musikhalle in Hamburg, Kiel, Lübeck and Köln, Dublin and Edinburgh, Festival de St.Pere de Rodes (España), Culture Hall in Sofia, Plovdiv, Old Mutual Auditorium in Pretoria (South Africa), Tawes Theatre of Washington, New York, Dom Silvero Theatre in Belo Horizonte, Ouro Preto, Nova Lima, San Paolo (Brazil), Assembly Hall of Beirut, Tripoli and La Habana, Forbidden City Concerthall in Beijing, Manasterly Palace – Il Cairo, Gumi Music Festival (Korea), Australia and New Zealand, to mention the more important ones.
+To these important prizes he adds a rich concert activity in prestigious concert-halls in Europe, North and South America, Africa and the Middle-East: La Fenice Theatre of Venezia , Auditorium RAI in Turin, Milan, Rome, Tonhalle in Zurich, Geneva and Lugano, Salle Cortot in Paris, Bruxelles and Liège, Musikhalle in Hamburg, Kiel, Lübeck and Köln, Dublin and Edinburgh, Festival de St.Pere de Rodes (España), Culture Hall in Sofia and Plovdiv, Old Mutual Auditorium in Pretoria (South Africa), Tawes Theatre of Washington, New York, Steinway-Piano-Series-Florida, Dom Silvero Theatre in Belo Horizonte, Säo Paulo (Brazil), Assembly Hall of Beirut and Tripoli, La Habana, Forbidden City Concerthall in Beijing, Manasterly Palace – Il Cairo, Istanbul Caddebostan-Center, Gumi Music Festival (Korea), Australia and New Zealand, to mention the more important ones.

 Nevertheless, his concert commitments did not prevent him from concluding his studies in violin, which have proved to be extremely important for his subsequent career as a conductor.

 His creative personality has lead him to collaborate with important partners for chamber-music, such as Ughi, Brunello, Carmignola, Ashkenazy, Klein and Nordio and the writer Vitaliano Trevisan.
-With the bandoneonist Massimiliano Pitocco and the double bass player Daniele Roccato, M.T. has started the TrisTango, which plays Piazzolla’s repertoire in a new version, influenced by various musical genres.
+With the bandoneonist Massimiliano Pitocco and the double bass player Daniele Roccato, M.T. has founded the TrisTango, which plays Piazzolla’s repertoire in a new version, influenced by various musical genres.
 Over the years, he has developed a successful artistic partnership with violinist Paolo Ghidoni.
 Apart from a very large number of performances they have given as a duo, the two artists recorded together the first album with the Sonatas for piano and violin by J.Brahms (On Classical-AEVEA).

-He has often been invited to take part in the jury of prestigious international competitions of piano and chamber music, in quality of “Honorary member” of the “Accademia Veneta di Arti e Scienze”.
+He has often been invited to take part in the jury of prestigious international competitions of piano and chamber music.

-He attended Lyudmill Descev’s orchestra directing courses and graduated as a conductor (with honourable mention) in 1993 at the “Benvenuti” Academy of Conegliano Veneto.
+He attended Donato Renzetti and Lyudmill Descev’s orchestra directing courses and graduated as a conductor (with honourable mention) in 1993 at the “Benvenuti” Academy of Conegliano Veneto and the Sofia Academy.

 He has assisted M.° De Bernardt and M.° Kovatchev; his dèbut as a conductor which were received with enthusiastic reviews.

-He has recorded LP s and CDs for Balkanton, Klingsor, Velut Luna, On-Classical and AS disc.
+He has recorded LP s and CDs for Balkanton, Klingsor, Velut Luna, On-Classical-AEVEA and AS disc.